eggheads/eggdrop/doc/sphinx_source/using/accounts.rst

 Best-Effort Account Tracking
 ----------------------------
 If a server only supports some, but not all, of the required capabilities, Eggdrop will switch to 'best effort' account tracking.
-This means Eggdrop will update account statuses whenever it sees account information, but in this mode Eggdrop cannnot guarantee that all account associations are up to date.
+This means Eggdrop will update account statuses whenever it sees account information, but in this mode Eggdrop cannot guarantee that all account associations are up to date.

 If a server does not support extended-join, Eggdrop will not be able to determine the account associated with a user when they join.
 Eggdrop can update this information by sending a WHOX to the server.

-If a server does not support account-notify, Eggdrop will not be able to determine the account assoicated with a user if they authenticate/deauthenticate from their account after joining a channel.
+If a server does not support account-notify, Eggdrop will not be able to determine the account associated with a user if they authenticate/deauthenticate from their account after joining a channel.
 Eggdrop can update this information by sending a WHOX to the server.

 If a server does not support WHOX, Eggdrop will not be able to determine the accounts associated with users already on a channel before Eggdrop joined.
 There is no reliable way to update this information.